KQM-git/TCL/docs/evidence/characters/electro/fischl.md

 [Discussion](https://tickets.deeznuts.moe/ticket-archive/attachments_834234321971183616_836410164386988092_transcript-possible-oz-issues-with-hutao.html)

 **Theory:**
 Fischl's A4 has a range centered around the triggering character, which is generally greater for characters with ranged attacks.
-When an attack at the edge of the range triggers an electro-related reaction Fischl's A4 can fail to trigger.
+When an attack at the edge of the range triggers an Electro-related reaction Fischl's A4 can fail to trigger.
 Deployables are factored in to the range as well, such as Beidou Q or Oz himself.

 **Evidence:**
-This was tested with Hu Tao's charge attack, the end of Noelle's greatsword swings under burst, and the end of Xiangling's Charge attack infused by Chongyun.
-A demonstration of how the range is variable by character is shown using Diluc's burst.
+This was tested with Hu Tao's Charged Attack, the end of Noelle's greatsword swings under Burst, and the end of Xiangling's Charge attack infused by Chongyun.
+A demonstration of how the range is variable by character is shown using Diluc's Burst.

 [Playlist of all videos](https://youtube.com/playlist?list=PLPByPR2TubV5rcNbhKBrWyk9hChRWV9cn)

 **Significance:**
-An understanding of the underlying mechanics of Fischl's A4 passive and possibly future similar effects
+An understanding of the underlying mechanics of Fischl's A4 Passive and possibly future similar effects

 #### Fischl A4 Not 05s